TylorS/typed/apps/website/content/guides/ui-tooltip.md

 The implementation does not provide automatic collision-aware positioning, touch-specific long-press behavior, or a full focus-versus-hover arbitration policy.
 If your required interaction includes these, implement and test them at an appropriate owner.
 Do not infer automatic anchoring from top-layer rendering.
 The underlying platform behavior is documented in [MDN Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API).

-E and R include hydrated state acquisition and any Effectful content, callbacks, or host output. `setOpen` updates state without supplying those requirements; `Tooltip.Tooltip` aliases `Content`.
-A custom ref must preserve exactly one hydration owner.
-Continue with [Dom events and refs](/explore/ui-dom) for composition details.
+Continue with [Dom events and refs](/explore/ui-dom) when composing a custom host.
 API: [Tooltip](/reference/modules/%40typed%2Fui%2FTooltip).